Emir507/TS-carousel/README.md

-# Simple carouse made with TypeScript
+# Simple carousel made with TypeScript

 This carousel was made as a part of my TypeScript studying process